iNoahNothing/load-testing/README.md

 # Loadtesting Methodology

-Microservice workloads in Kubernetes are fundamentally different than
+Microservice workloads in Kubernetes are fundamentally different than traditional monlithic application.
+Connection management is more important since there are more upstream services than an API GW will be serving within a microservice application.

+This load test is meant to test the performance of API GW and ingress controllers in Kubernetes.
+It focuses on the per-request latency of an ingress when handling a steady load over a period of time.

 Due to the nature of the number of network proxies that can be in front of Kubernetes, a load test of purely how the API GW is performing should be done **inside** your cluster.
 This means the load generator, API GW, and backend should all be scheduled on nodes in your cluster and all of the requests sent over in-cluster network interfaces.
 This will give a fair understanding of how the API GW is performing without needing to worry about how technologies outside of Kubernetes are impacting it.